franke-hub/SDL/src/cpp/Edit/Xcb/Editor.md

 library uses Windows(TM) functions and Linux ncurses for screen and keyboard control.
 The mouse is not used by this editor.

+(*WYSIWYG*: What you see is what you get.)

 ------------------------------------------------------------------------------

+## The editor command line
+The parameters are the list of files to be edited.

 ## General usage notes
 The TAB key only moves the cursor.
-The only way to get a '\t' character into a file is to copy copy.
+The only way to get a '\t' character into a file is to copy an existing one.

-TODO: ??TAB command??
+(TODO: ??Maybe some sort of insert tab command??)

 When any line is changed, it is saved with trailing blanks removed.
 If the last line has no delimiter and is changed, its delimiter is changed to '\n' or "\r\n" depending upon the file mode.

-Copy and move operations (Alt-C and Alt-M) are divided in two.[^why-mv-split] The first part copies the lines into a work area, then (for move) deleting the original lines.
+Copy and move operations (Alt-C and Alt-M) are divided in two[1], either copy or cut, then paste.
-The second part pastes the lines.
 The paste operation can be repeated using Ctrl-V.
-For move, UNDO is also two operations.
+This implies that, for move, UNDO is also two operations.
-Once created, the copy list is only replaced.
+Once created, a copy list is only replaced.
 It is never deleted.

 ## Editor clip (Internal clipboard)
 Currently the internal clipboard and the system clipboard are maintained